What is Art Detective?

 How are collections involved?

-Each collection that has helped create the Art UK website will be encouraged to use Art Detective: to ask questions about their works if
+Each collection represented on Art UK is able to use Art Detective: to ask questions about their works if

 As a member of the public, can I contribute to Art Detective?

 If you have informed knowledge about an artwork displayed on Art UK, or an artist with work on Art UK, we encourage you to contribute to Art Detective – by either making a comment on an existing

 Your suggested discussion will be received by Art UK team, who will get back to you in due course.
 If a discussion is started as a result of your contribution, you will be able to follow its progress from your dashboard when you log in.
 Please note that it may be several months before the research can be completed and a conclusion reached.
 In some cases, a firm conclusion may never be achieved.